Drogecode/Drogecode.Knrm.Oefenrooster/README.md

 for day's that are different.
 If the user goes on vacation, they can block the full period in a single action.

+# Features

+* Single sign-on with Microsoft Entra ID
+  * Get function and access roles from Entra groups
+* Sync with outlook calendar
+* Sync with sharepoint lists
+* Dashboard with your future trainings
+* Set availability per training
+  * Set a default schedule
+  * Set vacations for multiple days unavailable
+* Different training types with different colors
+* One line day items
+  * Can be synced to specific users outlook calendar
+* And much more

 # Screenshots

 ## Dashboard